-- arrangements are voluntary for suppliers who can choose whether or not to deal with the hospitals as a group or on an individual basis. - 2.36.
+- entity and to engage in collective negotiations, and exclusive dealing conduct. - In 2009, the ACCC granted authorisation A91099 for 5 years which enables the SVHA Group and related bodies, and other non-related Catholic private hospitals (including SVPHS), to form a collective bargaining group to negotiate with health funds and suppliers for medical and non-medical goods and services used by hospitals.
+Authorisation was also sought to engage in collective boycotts, however the ACCC did not grant authorisation to the proposed collective boycott arrangements. - 2.34.
+There is some overlap in membership between the group authorised to engage in collective and joint activity in 2009 and the currently proposed bargaining group. - 2.35.
+The Applicants advise that the 2009 Authorisation has primarily been used by the relevant Catholic hospitals for information sharing for the purpose of benchmarking in relation to private hospitals.
+The Applicants state that it has proved difficult to make use of the authorised arrangements for joint procurement and joint negotiations because of the difficulties of having multiple different boards and executives approve contract terms, and because the 2009 Authorisation arrangements are voluntary for suppliers who can choose whether or not to deal with the hospitals as a group or on an individual basis. - 2.36.
 Furthermore, the Applicants submit that the 2009 Authorisation is not used for information sharing for the purpose of benchmarking for public hospitals and aged care facilities; and joint procurement between SVPHS and other members of the SVHA Group that are public hospitals and aged care providers and are not covered in the 2009 Authorisation. - 2.37.
-That Applicants state that there will not be overlap between the activities of the 2009 group and currently proposed arrangements, and that future negotiations by the SVHA Group will fall under the process subject to the current application.
+That Applicants state that there will not be overlap between the activities of the 2009 group and currently proposed arrangements, and that future negotiation by the SVHA Group will fall under the process subject to the current application.

-3. Submissions Received by the ACCC
+3. Submissions received by the ACCC